 - Express “concern and appreciation” for the feedback on bad reviews, “This is so helpful for me, so I will address it with my whole company at the next team meeting…”

 - Point out specifics about their experience with your company: “I saw photos of the mahogany deck that Jay stained.
 It looks fabulous.”

 - Mention the person at the company that made them happy – “this shows that I’m not an absentee owner (“Jay runs our best deck-staining crew”).

 - Your competition is already generating reviews, and it’ll be hard to “catch up” to a competitor with tons in a few years.

 - At some point, someone is going to leave a bad review online.
 This is normal and expected.
 Having lots of good online reviews and great responses to reviews helps to “water down” the occasional bad review.

-Understand, it’s much better to consistently get reviews than to get them in fits and starts.
+It’s much better to consistently get reviews than to get them in bursts of years apart.

-Gather at the holidays and get your relatives to post tons of reviews in one week.
-Not only are fake reviews against the rules, putting tons of reviews up at one time is a signal that they’re fake.
+Gather during the holidays and get your relatives to post tons of reviews in one week.
+Not only are fake reviews against the rules, but having tons of reviews hit at once signals that they’re fake.